Detective Pikachu (film): Plot

-Mewtwo explains that Harry had tried to save him from Howard and helped Mewtwo escape, but was attacked by the Greninja.
-Mewtwo then decided to heal Harry's wounded body, which was when Pikachu volunteered to have his consciousness fused with Harry's in order to continue their investigation, and as a result, the experience erased both Harry's and Pikachu's memories.
-Mewtwo separates the two, and Tim reunites with his father in his human body.
-Tim then decides to stay in Ryme City to become a detective and spend more time with Harry, Pikachu, and the other Pokémon.
+Mewtwo explains that Harry had tried to save him from Howard and helped him escape, but was attacked by the Greninja.
+He decided to heal Harry's wounded body, which was when Pikachu volunteered to have his consciousness fused with Harry's in order to continue their investigation.
+As a result, the experience erased both Harry's and Pikachu's memories.
+Mewtwo separates the two and Tim reunites with his father in his human body.
+Tim then decides to stay in Ryme City to become a detective and spend more time with Harry and Pikachu.